w3f/General-Grants-Program/grants/grant_application_template_community.md

 Please provide the following:
   * A brief description of the project.
   * An indication of why this project is good for the ecosystem.
-  * An indication of how you will integrate this project into Substrate / Polkadot.
+  * An indication of how this project is related to Substrate and/or Polkadot.
   * An indication of why your team is interested in creating this project.

 ## Team members